Nadera03/owlstin/README.md

-# JD Buddy - Resume Skill Gap Analyzer
+# Owlstin - Resume Skill Gap Analyzer

-JD Buddy is a Streamlit application that helps job seekers identify missing skills by comparing their resume to job descriptions.
+Owlstin is a Streamlit application that helps job seekers identify missing skills by comparing their resume to job descriptions.
 It uses LLM technology to extract skills and provide personalized recommendations.

 ## Features